Mathematics Department Scholarships

 Millersville, PA 17551-0302.

 Edna H. Myers Mathematics Scholarship

 Each year, several Edna H. Myer scholarships of up to $5000 per academic year are awarded.
 These scholarships are awarded to entering freshmen who major in mathematics or mathematics education and are renewed for up to three additional years for those recipients who meet the retention criteria.

 Isaac F. Seiverling-Charles A. Rutter Scholarship in Mathematics

-Each year, this scholarship is awarded to an entering freshman whose declared major is mathematics or mathematics education, or it is renewed for its current recipient.
-Selection is based primarily on previous academic performance and secondarily on financial need.
-This scholarship may be renewed for up to three additional years or until graduation, whichever comes first.
-The amount of the scholarship is based on the income generated from the endowment.
+Awarded to an entering freshman whose declared major is Mathematics or Mathematics Education.
+Selection is based primarily on previous academic performance and secondarily on the basis of financial need.
+Renewable for up to three additional years for the recipient who meets the retention criteria.

 Joseph and Anita Meier Mathematics Scholarship